SCHH-Commons/presentations/ai-intro/index.md

 ## Agenda

 1. Introduction
+1. The Evolution of AI: From Early Days to AGI & Beyond
-1. A Brief History of AI
+1. AI Today - Generative AI
-1. Generative AI, Large Language Models, and Chatbots
+  - Large Language Models
-1. Overview of Current Models and Chatbots
+  - Chatbots
 1. Hands-on Exploration
 1. Wrap-up and Q&A